The Brown Family

 GARNON, ROBERT P BLISS, ANNY 1889-12-05 E /123 901 WABASH

-Children of A MY BLISS and
+Children of AMY BLISS and ROBERT GAMMONS are:

 12. i.
 NANNIE A9 GAMMONS, b.
 22 Nov 1890; d.
+07 Jun 1970, Waynesville MO.

 ii.
 ROBERT ENNO GAMMONS, b.
 Feb 1893, IL; d.
 1966, MO.